The Importance of Clinics That Conduct Fertility Research

-This blog is part of Fertility FAQ, a series where RMA doctors answer your most pressing questions about treatment.
+This blog is part of Fertility Research FAQ, a series where RMA doctors answer your most pressing questions about treatment.

 How did we discover that some embryos mature slower than others or that they develop under very specific oxygen levels?
 Why is the uterus only receptive to an embryo for about 24 hours each cycle?